swyddfa/arlunio/docs/examples/checkerboard.rst

     Don't forget to call :code:`img.show()` or :code:`img.save()`!

 But say that we wanted to create a chess board.
-Instead of trying to redefine the pattern so that it repeats we can let :code:`stylo` do that for us using the :code:`extend_periodically` decorator.
-To use it we simply put the decorator in between our :code:`@cartesian` decorator and our function definition.
+Instead of trying to redefine the :code:`mask` method so that it repeats we can modify the `Domain`_ that the `Drawable`_ object uses.
+By getting the domain to repeat we can achieve the desired effect without having to modify the :code:`mask` method.

 .. testcode:: large-checker